sarnesjo/greenstripes/README.markdown

 ### Application keys

-The `Session#new` method expects as its first argument your libspotify application key as a binary string.
+The `Session::new` method expects as its first argument your libspotify application key as a binary string.
 An easy way of creating this string, is using `Array#pack`, like this: